Tritonia Two

 Tritonia chrysantha, Bob RutemoellerTritonia chrysantha, Bob RutemoellerTritonia chrysantha, Jan and Anne Lise Schutte-Vlok

 Tritonia cooperi (Baker) Klatt grows on rocky sandstone soils in the Southwestern Cape.
-It has bilaterally symmetrical long tubed white to cream flowers fading to pink with red or purple markings.
+It has bilaterally symmetrical long tubed white to cream flowers fading to pink with red or purple markings, growing up to 60 cm tall.
 It flowers November to December.
 The first six photos from iNaturalist were taken by Charles Stirton, carinalochner and Derek Silberblatt in November and shared under a CC BY-NC license.

 Tritonia cooperi, Charles Stirton, iNaturalist, CC BY-NCTritonia cooperi, Charles Stirton, iNaturalist, CC BY-NCTritonia cooperi, carinalochner, iNaturalist, CC BY-NCTritonia cooperi, carinalochner, iNaturalist, CC BY-NCTritonia cooperi, Derek Silberblatt, iNaturalist, CC BY-NCTritonia cooperi, Derek Silberblatt, iNaturalist, CC BY-NC